Mark

 collaboration: UMPRUM

-Lectors: Adina Voldrábová, Aneta Bočková, Tereza Melková, Milena Raičević, Jasmína Lustigová
+Lectors: Adina Voldrábová, Aneta Bočková, Tereza Melková, Milena Raičević, Jasmína Lustigová, Savka Marenić

-What if a neglected public space became a place for celebration, imagination, and care?
+What if a neglected public space became a place of listening, imagination, and care?
+What happens when a parking lot turn into a public space for dreaming — a square of dreams?

-participants and inhabitants were invited to dream, write, draw, move, and play— exploring the space through imagination, gestures, and shared creativity.
-This participatory, performative installation is part of an ongoing artistic research project exploring how fiction and performative gestures can help reimagine and recover urban public spaces, while strengthening their communal potential.
-It follows the project Whisper in the Valley, an interactive audio walk that used the fiction of the Cloak to uncover hidden stories of the Nusle Valley.
+This participatory, performative installation is part of an ongoing artistic research project exploring how fiction, imagination, sound, and performative gestures can help reimagine and recover urban public spaces, while strengthening their communal potential.
+It follows the project Whisper in the Valley, an interactive audio walk that used the fiction of the magical Cloak to uncover hidden stories of the Nusle Valley — a collective walk with performers, followed by an audio story and field recordings.